uttamkumar7291/CALCULATOR-PROJECT/README.md

-# This is my personal portfolio-website
+# This is my calculator project
 # <a href="http://calculator12315.netlify.app">visit my website</a>